Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-deploy-parachains.md

 ## How to deploy the Adder parachain

 **You will need to have the minimum deposit needed to create a referendum.
-Currently this minimum is 5 DOTs.**
+Currently this minimum is 5 SOLARs.**

 The `adder` parachain is a simple parachain that will keep a value in storage and add to this value as messages are sent to it.
 It can be found in the AXIASolar repository under the `test-parachains` folder.